COMP3170/COMP3170-Prac-Week-01/README.md

 Important info for Mac users
 ---
-Running LWJGL code on Mac requires adding the following argument to the JVM: `-XstartOnFistThread`.
+Running LWJGL code on Mac requires adding the following argument to the JVM: `-XstartOnFirstThread`.

 In Eclipse, this can be done in <b>Run > Run configurations > Arguments > VM arguments.</b>